What Are the Key Legal Considerations for Small Businesses in E-commerce?

 In the era of digital commerce, data is the new gold.
 As an e-commerce business, you collect and use a vast amount of data from your customers.
 This practice, however, comes with significant responsibilities and regulations.

-A voir aussi : How Can Small Businesses Create Engaging and Interactive Online Workshops?
+A lire également : How Can Small Businesses Create Engaging and Interactive Online Workshops?

 Data protection laws, such as the General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) in the United States, set out the principles on how businesses should collect, store, and use personal data.
 Violating these laws can result in hefty fines and can seriously tarnish your brand’s reputation.